 What is Common Cold?

-Cold or common cold is a disease diagnosed with a headache, runny nose, scratchy throat, fever and non-stop sneezing.
+The cold or common cold is a disease diagnosed with a headache, runny nose, scratchy throat, fever and non-stop sneezing.
 It is a viral infectious disease of the upper respiratory tract, which primarily affects the nose and sometimes sinuses, ears, and bronchial tubes.

 Causes of Common Cold